syakter/AudibleNba/README.md

 # Introduction

-The 2018 NBA Playoffs has come a long way from basketball then.
-Stats and information of some of your favorite players are readily available via Internet connection.
-Audible NBA presents to you an interesting, intuitive, and comedic chatbot in which you can physically ask and receive your appropriate response.
+The 2018 NBA Playoffs were one for the books!
+Stats and information of your favorite players are readily available if you have a Google Home device.
+AudibleNBA presents to you an interesting, intuitive, and comedic chatbot in which you can physically ask and receive your appropriate response.

 **We aim to provide, you, the user with an enjoyable, basketball-oriented question and answer experience.**